dnlnln/sql-server-samples/samples/databases/wide-world-importers/sample-scripts/always-encrypted/README.md

-# Sample for use of Always Encrypted in WideWorldImportersDW
+# Sample for use of Always Encrypted in WideWorldImporters

 This script demonstrates the use of Always Encrypted to encrypt sensitive data in the database.